betteridiot/bamnostic/README.md

 ***
 ## Community Guidelines:
 Eagerly accepting PRs for improvements, optimizations, or features.
-For any questions or issues, please feel free to make a post to bamnostic's [Issue tracker](https://github.com/betteridiot/bamnostic/issues) on github.
+For any questions or issues, please feel free to make a post to bamnostic's [Issue tracker](https://github.com/betteridiot/bamnostic/issues) on github or read over our [CONTRIBUTING](https://github.com/betteridiot/bamnostic/blob/master/CONTRIBUTING.md) documentation.